AnthoLaMalice/CTF-Writeups/CSCBE2022/Web - Procorp.md

 		print(a[0])
 ```

-We run it and we can see that procorp is running on different pids.
+We run it and we can see that procorp is running under different pids.

 ![](https://i.imgur.com/g1VV0KZ.png)